 Sharing and syncing files in OneDrive and Google Drive

-Both OneDrive and Google Drive are user-friendly and offer a range of features that make it easy to store, access, and share files.
+Both OneDrive and Google Drive are user-friendly and offer a range of features that make it easy to store, access, and share files on both desktop and mobile apps.
 Some of the key features of OneDrive include the ability to access a file or a folder offline, password-protected sharing, and automatic backup of photos and videos.
 On the other hand, Google Drive’s best features include the ability to share files and folders with other users, real-time collaboration on documents, and the functionality of searching for files using keywords.

-Both services provide two basic options for sharing files with external parties – via a link or a direct invitation sent to an email address.
+Both services provide two basic options for sharing files with external parties and third party apps – via a link or a direct invitation sent to an email address.
 It’s worth remembering that permissions set for links will be available to anyone who clicks on them, so be careful.

 There are three web permission levels in the free Google Drive: to edit, comment, or just view.
 Google Workspace users also have the option of advanced sharing settings for the domain.